kristinehkim/readme-generator/generatedreadme.md

 * [License](#license)
 * [Questions](#questions)
 ## Installation
-k
+These are the steps.
 ## Usage
 To add a screenshot, create an assets/images folder in your repository and upload your screenshot to it.
 Then, using the relative filepath, add it to your README using the following syntax:
 ![Example screenshot](./img/screenshot.png)

-k
+Here are the instructions.
 ## Contributing
-k
+Here are my collaborators.
 ## Test
-node index.js
+These commands.
 ## License
-This project is licensed under Apache license.
+This project is licensed under MIT license.
 ## Questions
 - Github profile: https://github.com/kristinehkim
 - Feel free to email me with any additional questions at